 Breast milk is also an important source of energy and nutrients in children aged 6 to 23 months.
 It can provide half or more of a child’s energy needs between the ages of 6 and 12 months, and one third of energy needs between 12 and 24 months.
 Breast milk is also a critical source of energy and nutrients during illness, and reduces mortality among children who are malnourished.

-Adults who were breastfed as babies are less likely to be overweight/obese.
-Children and adolescents that have been breastfed perform better on intelligence tests.
-Breastfeeding also contributes to the health and well-being of mothers; it reduces the risk of ovarian and breast cancer and helps space pregnancies–exclusive breastfeeding of babies under 6 months has a hormonal effect which often induces a lack of menstruation.
+Longer durations of breastfeeding also contribute to the health and well-being of mothers; it reduces the risk of ovarian and breast cancer and helps space pregnancies–exclusive breastfeeding of babies under 6 months has a hormonal effect which often induces a lack of menstruation.
 This is a natural (though not fail-safe) method of birth control known as the Lactation Amenorrhoea Method.

 Mothers and families need to be supported for their children to be optimally breastfed.
 Actions that help protect, promote and support breastfeeding include: